web-platform-tests/interop/README.md

 ### Feedback

 If you see a bug or unclarity in the site or process of Interop, please file an [issue](https://github.com/web-platform-tests/interop/issues).
-For other questions or advice, you can [email us also](mailto:interop-questions@googlegroups.com).
+For other questions or advice, you can also [email us](mailto:interop-questions@googlegroups.com).